VS Code Extension

 -

-Ensure repository is initialized:
+Ensure the repository is initialized:

 - Run